 Yoga is used as a healing tool to decrease anxiety, depression, fatigue, insomnia, and physical pain (amongst other ailments and mental health issues) and has been proven to help strengthen an individual’s physical and mental well-being, improve cognitive functioning, and reduce stress.
 Caroline has seen the benefits of practicing yoga on both a personal level and a professional level.
 Personally, she has utilized it to help her in her personal recovery journey.
 Professionally, she has witnessed yoga benefit numerous patients and clients on their journeys of recovery and wellness in a variety of behavioral health care and community settings.
-In this guest blog for Innovo Detox, she shares how yoga can offer numerous benefits for individuals in recovery from addiction and substance use disorders.
+In this guest blog for Innovo Detox, she shares how yoga in addiction recovery can offer numerous benefits for individuals.

 “Over the last decade, Yoga has become a popular practice for many in the United States.
 In 2016, the Yoga Alliance conducted a study that stated there are over 36 million American yoga practitioners.
 But why?
 What is yoga and why are so many people attracted to the practice?
 Well, let me tell you a little bit about my journey as a person in recovery, licensed social worker, yoga student, and now a yoga teacher.